Scorecard Research Beacon

 "They were accomplished, energetic, fun, just full of life, and had a lot of attitude and personality," he said.
 "They were great.
 I'm a guy who has a lot of energy, and I'm looking for energy all the time in someone and who can keep up and has a zest for life."

-Mel Owens will meet the 23 women competing for his heart, according to a logline.
+Mel Owens met the 23 women competing for his heart in the show's premiere episode.

-He will also go on a "dazzling Queen Mary date" and a "cheerleading showdown judged by Paula Abdul" will take place.
+He also went on a "dazzling Queen Mary date" and a "cheerleading showdown" judged by Paula Abdul.

-Disney is the parent company of ABC, ABC News and "Good Morning America."
+The Walt Disney Co. is the parent company of ABC, ABC News and "Good Morning America."